qcif-training/singularity-containers/_episodes/14-next-steps.md

 ```
 {: .bash}

-The above example shows running singularity as part of a job is just like using an intereactive job.
+The above example shows running singularity as part of a job is just like using an interactive job.
 If you need to load a module for singularity, include the command after the #PBS lines.

 ## Using Containers in Pipelines
 Many pipeline engines such as Nextflow and Snakemake can make use of containers using Docker, Singularity or other engines.